romshark/Go-1-2-Proposal---Immutability/README.md

 ---

 ### 4.3.
 Aren't other features such as generics and better error handling not more important right now?
-**No**, absolutely not!
-Unlike with topics such as *"generics"* and *"how to handle errors more elegantly"* there's really not much to argue about in case of immutability.
-It should be clear that it makes code both safer and easier to make sense of.
-It doesn't require any breaking changes and it doesn't even require a single new language keyword.
-Therefore immutability should be considered of higher priority compared to other previously mentioned topics.
+Unlike other language specification issues such as *"generics"* and *"how to handle errors more elegantly"* there's really not much to argue about in case of immutability.
+It should be clear that:
+- it makes code both safer and easier to make sense of,
+- it doesn't require any breaking changes,
+- it doesn't even require a single new language keyword.

+Therefore immutability should be considered of higher priority compared to other language design proposals.

 ----